alexander-kastil/az-204/readme.md

 - Azure Subscription:

+  - Using [Azure Passes](https://www.microsoftazurepass.com/)
+  - Azure Paid / Sponsored or MSDN Subscriptions.
 Please do not use a Production Subscription for Training

-  - Using [Azure Passes](https://www.microsoftazurepass.com/)
-  - Azure Paid / Sponsored or MSDN Subscriptions
   - [Azure Trial Subscription](https://azure.microsoft.com/en-us/free/)

 > Note: Azure Passes can only be used once per e-mail account (Live ID)